Sujitha03-05/Basic-Amazon-clone/README.md

 # Basic-Amazon-clone
-A basic home page recreation of Amazon website using HTML and CSS
+A basic home page recreation of Amazon website using HTML and CSS only.